 $60,000

-• Program fee includes the course fee, use of the UChicago Campus in Hong Kong facilities, one meal and refreshments during on-campus days, excursion expenses, and shuttle buses to and from campus and Kennedy Town MTR Station.
+• Program fee includes use of the UChicago Campus in Hong Kong facilities, one meal and refreshments during on-campus days, excursion expenses, and shuttle buses to and from the campus and Kennedy Town MTR Station.
 Program Fees are non-refundable once paid unless the program is canceled by the UChicago campus in Hong Kong.

 You have questions about the Introduction to Game Studies and Game Design?